 NOTE: If too much memory is allocated to Windows Virtual Machine, Mac OS X may slow down, which in turn can cause Windows programs to slow down because they are running on top of Mac OS X. If, on the other hand, a little memory is allocated to Windows, then Mac OS X applications may run well but Windows programs might be slow.

 In case you are running RAM consuming applications in your Virtual Machine, make sure you keep at least 50% of total RAM being still allocated to Mac OS (if you have more than 8GB of RAM on your Mac - leave at least 4GB of RAM for Mac OS).
 To know how much RAM you have on your Mac click the Apple logo in the top left corner of the screen --> About THis Mac.

 NOTE: The maximum RAM which can be assigned to the virtual machine is

-In case you run Parallels Desktop 7, 8 or 9 you may also find useful the following Knowledge base articles:
+In case you run Parallels Desktop 7, 8, 9 or 10 you may also find useful the following Knowledge base article:

 - KB 112091 How can I improve virtual machine performance on my Mac?